Cryptobiosis: Cryobiosis

 Cryobiosis is a form of cryptobiosis that takes place in reaction to decreased temperature.
 Cryobiosis begins when the water surrounding the organism's cells has been frozen.
 Stopping molecule mobility allows the organism to endure the freezing temperatures until more hospitable conditions return.
 Organisms capable of enduring these conditions typically feature molecules that facilitate freezing of water in preferential locations while also prohibiting the growth of large ice crystals that could otherwise damage cells.
 Examples of such organisms include lobster and nematodes.

 Osmobiosis

 Osmobiosis is the least studied of all types of cryptobiosis.
 Osmobiosis occurs in response to increased solute concentration in the solution the organism lives in.
 Little is known for certain, other than that osmobiosis appears to involve a cessation of metabolism.

-Examples
+Taxonomic range

 The brine shrimp Artemia salina, which can be found in the Makgadikgadi Pans in Botswana, survives over the dry season when the water of the pans evaporates, leaving a virtually desiccated lake bed.
+A related species, Artemia fransiscana, can undergo anhydrobiosis as eggs.
+These are packaged and sold as sea monkeys to be rehydrated and kept as pets.

-The tardigrade, or water bear, can undergo all five types of cryptobiosis.
-While in a cryptobiotic state, its metabolism reduces to less than 0.01% of what is normal, and its water content can drop to 1% of normal.
+Tardigrades can undergo all five types of cryptobiosis.
+While in a cryptobiotic state, their metabolism reduces to less than 0.01% of what is normal, and their water content can drop to 1% of normal.
 It can withstand extreme temperature, radiation, and pressure while in a cryptobiotic state.

-Some nematodes and rotifers can also undergo cryptobiosis.
+Some nematodes and rotifers can undergo cryptobiosis.